-Our goal is to alleviate that stress, get our clients fair compensation, and focus on winning their case, so they can focus on what really matter: getting better and protecting their families financial future.Motorcycle Accidents Can Cause Serious Injuries
+Our goal is to alleviate that stress, get our clients fair compensation, and focus on winning their case.
+This, so a client can focus on what really matters: getting better and protecting their family's financial future.Motorcycle Accidents Cause Serious Injuries

 And, when a rider is killed, a wrongful death lawsuit must be properly and timely filed to help ensure the financial wellbeing of loved ones left behind.
-At Abels & Annes, P.C. we are committed to fighting for justice on behalf of riders and their families.Motorcycle Accident Statistics
+At Abels & Annes, P.C. we are committed to fighting for justice on behalf of riders and their families.How Common are Motorcycle Accidents?

 In the past decade, the U.S. Department of Transportation reports the number of registered motorcycles on the nation’s roads has increased from fewer than 5 million to more than 8 million, resulting in an additional 1,500 riders a year being killed nationwide.

 Typically, these crashes involve a family’s primary wage earner.
 In fact, the increasing popularity of motorcycle riding continues to put older riders at risk.
-The National Highway Traffic Safety Administration reports the number of registered motorcycles in the United States is up more than 50 percent in the last decade.
+The NHTSA reports that the number of registered motorcycles is up more than 50 percent in the last decade.

 Understanding a victim’s prognosis for recovery, and the risk of long-term medical complications and expenses, are critical in determining the full extent of loses stemming from a crash.

 Insurance companies will often overlook this fact when dealing with an injury victim who does not have legal representation.
 However, understanding what medical bills and future costs may arise from an injury is crucial to ensuring that a person is not left financially and physically suffering years later.Thoroughly Investigating a Motorcycle Accident